OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Method

-\textbf{Detection Accuracy Reward. } In contrast to previous reward designs \cite{liu2025seg, liu2025visual} for segmentation tasks that evaluate predictions using Intersection-over-Union (IoU), we use the F1-score as the evaluation metric because it better focuses on precision and recall in class-imbalanced conditions.
-The process first converts the Text-as-Mask Encoding format prediction into a mask, and then computes the F1-score between the predicted mask and the ground truth.
-The reward is defined as:

-where $\mathcal{F}_{\mathcal{G}}$ and $\mathcal{F}_{\mathcal{P}}$ represent the anomaly regions in the ground truth and prediction, respectively. $\alpha$ is a scale factor used to balance with other rewards, as the F1-score is typically a relatively small number.
+In contrast to previous reward designs \cite{liu2025seg, liu2025visual} for segmentation tasks that evaluate predictions using Intersection-over-Union (IoU), we use the F1-score as the evaluation metric because it better focuses on precision and recall in class-imbalanced conditions.
+The process first converts the SAE format prediction into a mask, and then computes the F1-score between the predicted mask and the ground truth.
+The reward is defined as: where $\mathcal{F}_{\mathcal{G}}$ and $\mathcal{F}_{\mathcal{P}}$ represent the anomaly regions in the ground truth and prediction, respectively. $\alpha$ is a scale factor used to balance with other rewards, as the F1-score is typically a relatively small number.
 This reward function incentivizes higher rewards for more accurate detections and provides no reward for detections in normal images.